ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - the multiplicity of endpoints in relation of the myriad of client apps.
 - the over/uder data fetching regarding the true need of the client app

 The specification and the Reference Implementation have been developed by Facebook.
-There are different implementations such as graphql-java.
+There are different implementations such as graphql-java but the implementation reference is JavaScript and the JavaScript ecosystem have a more advanced support for this technology.

+Falcor is more of a platform than a specification.
+And use JSON Graph.
+A NodeJS platform built by Netflix for exactly the same reason as Facebook.
+This platform allows you to model all of your data to a single virtual JSON object on a server and manipulate it thanks to JSON Graph.
+That's why we can find similarities and that this technology fits in perfectly with this paradigm.

-Let's have a closer look to the technology.
+Let's have a closer look to the GraphQL technology.

 ----